IntelliTect/Coalesce/docs/stacks/vue/layers/models.md

 // In the 'created' Vue lifecycle hook on a component: created() {
-    // Bind pagination information to the query string: bindToQueryString(this, this.listViewModel.$params, 'pageSize', 'pageSize', v => +v);
+  // Bind pagination information to the query string: bindToQueryString(this, this.listViewModel.$params, 'pageSize', { parse: parseInt });

   // Assuming the component has an 'activeTab' data member: bindToQueryString(this, this, 'activeTab');
 }
 ```